CSC-3380-Fall-2024/Precision-Notes/README.md

 FormulaLib:
-  Contains a list of calulcator functions and calculations to allow for faster computations for users.
-(This will work in conjuction with the calculation application.)
+  Contains a list of formulas that can be used to render latex as dragable popup windows

 Important Notes: